ewasm/evm2wasm/README.md

 | (The cost charged for the last memory allocation)
 +---------------------------------------------------
 | Scratch space (32 bytes)
-| - single 256 bit slot
 +---------------------------------------------------
-| Reserved space for SHA3 (1024 bytes)
+| Reserved space for the SHA3 context (1024 bytes)
-| - 1024 bytes for the SHA3 context
 +---------------------------------------------------
 | Contract memory starts here ("unlimited" in size)
 `---------------------------------------------------